Guide to Policies & Procedures: Introduction

 Strategies:

-- Standards, guidelines, best practices, competencies
+- Standards, guidelines, best practices, and competencies

 - Meaningful engagement of multiple library types and all roles

-- Equity, Diversity, inclusion, and access
+- Equity, diversity, inclusion, and access

 Priority C: Recruitment